kevinrussel/GenAI/README.md

 **AI**
 * CNN architecture
 * Tensorflow (running on a GPU)
-* Image Processing with Python: matplotlib, openCV.
+* Image Processing with Python: matplotlib, scikit-image, openCV.
 Check [this code](./AI_Model/image_preprocessing.py) for more details.

 **The MERN Stack**
 * Database - MongoDB